 INTRODUCTION

 Pulmonary valve form part of the fibrous skeleton of heart in all domestic animals (Dyce et al., 2010).
 They guard the pulmonary orifice situated at the summit of the conus arteriosus (Getty, 1975).
-This semilunar valves are passive structures that can open, close and ensures that the blood from the right ventricle flows in one direction ie., towards the pulmonary artery and not in the opposite direction (Frandson et al., 2009).
+These semilunar valves are passive structures that can open, close and ensures that the blood from the right ventricle flows in one direction ie., towards the pulmonary artery and not in the opposite direction (Frandson et al., 2009).
 This valve of the pulmonary trunk consists of right, left and intermediate semilunar cusps, or valvulae (Evans and Lahunta., 2013).
 Their convex surface face the ventricular side while the concave surface is towards the pulmonary side (Frandson et al., 2009)

 The extent of development of these valves depends mainly on the blood pressure levels (Evans and Lahunta, 2013).
 Pregnancy, ageing, developmental anomalies and heart diseases can cause valvular dysfunction and failure leading to Valvular Heart Disease.
 Pathologies associated with pulmonary valve include pulmonary stenosis, pulmonary regurgitation and pulmonary atresia.
 Pulmonary valve stenosis is one that prevents blood flow from the right ventricle to the lungs.
 It accounts 5.1% of Congenital heart disease (CHD) in humans (Yadav, 2015) and is one of the most common cause of CHD in dogs (Markovic, 2020).
 It is often due to fusion or dysplasia of the cusps of the pulmonary valve.
 Affected valves are to be repaired and or replaced for proper functioning.
 In humans, pulmonary valve is used as a substitute for aortic valve replacements (Ross procedure) for its suitability (Supadevi and Subramaniam 2019).

-Ovines has been traditionally used as an experimental animal model for preclinical testing of pulmonary valve implants (Flameng et al., 2006).
+Ovine has been traditionally used as an experimental animal model for preclinical testing of pulmonary valve implants (Flameng et al., 2006).
 However, Ovine models have a disadvantage to undergo ventricular fibrillation even with minor cardiac intervention (Shofti et al., 2004) and rapid calcification (Schoen et al., 1994; Flameng et al., 2006).
-Porcines are also considered unsuitable for long term studies due to their rapid growth.
+Porcine are also considered unsuitable for long term studies due to their rapid growth.
 (Hecke et al., 2023)

 Species specific variation in the outcomes of preclinical valvular repair and replacement trials in animal models is still challenging.
 The search for most suitable, feasible and manageable animal model for valvular research is still continuing.
 Further, the choice for an appropriate animal model depends on the research problem.
 This study is a detailed histological interspecies comparison of the pulmonary valve in sheep and goat to better understand their valvular anatomy, similarities and differences that will help assess the relative suitability of this species in preclinical studies.